diagrams/diagrams-doc/manual/diagrams-manual.rst

 exactly what you would think: superimposes them at every instant in time.

-Since this is such a common thing to want, the `Diagrams.Animation` module provides a function `animBounds` for expanding the bounds of an animation to the union of all the bounds over time (determined by sampling at a number of points).
-That is, the animation will now use a constant bound that encloses the entirety of the animation at all points in time.
+Since this is such a common thing to want, the `Diagrams.Animation` module provides a function `animEnvelope` for expanding the envelope of an animation to the union of all the envelopes over time (determined by sampling at a number of points).
+That is, the animation will now use a constant envelope that encloses the entirety of the animation at all points in time.

 .. class:: lhs

 ::

-> animBounds (translateX <$> ui <*> circle 2)
+> animEnvelope (translateX <$> ui <*> circle 2)

 Since `Active` is generic, it is also easy (and useful) to create active `Point`\s, `Path`\s, colors, or values of any other type.